-PUPILLAGE GUIDE 2023
+PUPILLAGE GUIDE 2024

-Welcome to St John's Buildings.
+Welcome to St John's Buildings and thank you for your interest in Pupillage in our chambers!

-This brochure will guide you through all aspects of pupillage here, from why you should consider applying to us, to application tips, details about the process and case studies of past pupils.
+This brochure will guide you through all aspects of pupillage here, from why you should consider applying to us to details of the process for the 2024 intake, and case studies of past pupils.
+We have also included a review of last year's recruitment round.

-We view Pupillage as a vital way of developing high calibre tenants who will ensure the continued success of St John's Buildings in the future.
+We view pupillage as a vital way of developing high calibre tenants who will ensure the continued success of St John's Buildings in the future.
+As a large chambers we are able to offer a number and range of pupillages each year and have plenty of work for those joining us.

-We make a considerable investment in our pupils and most pupils become tenants.
-We hope you will consider applying to St John's Buildings and we look forward to finding out more about you.
+We make a considerable investment in our pupils and most of our pupils become tenants.
+We hope you will find the brochure encouraging and helpful in making your application to us and look forward to learning more about you.